Viacheslav1510/CI_PP2_GGMQ/README.md

 | Guess Button and Input doesn't shown after reset game  |Add input and button with JavaScript|
 | Low performance | Use local folders instead of external links for images |
 | Low SEO | Add meta description and meta keywords to increase it  |

+## Deployment & Local Development
+All of the following steps require a logged in github account.
+### Deployment
+The project was deployed to GitHub Pages.
+The instructions to achieve this are available [here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site)
+### How to Fork this GitHub Repository
+1. Go to the repository for this project.
+2. Click the Fork button in the top right corner.
+### How to Clone this GitHub Repository
+1. Go to the repository for this project.
+2. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+3. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+4. Type 'git clone' into the terminal and then paste the link you copied in step 3.
+Press enter.

 ## Credits
 ### Code